 Of course, we can’t forget the beautiful cake, a pretty three-tier delight with sugar flowers to match the wedding blooms.
 Choosing flavours to suit all their guests, the bottom tier was fruit cake, the middle a lemon sponge and the top tier was marble cake.
 Presentation is key, and Ria and Chris displayed their cake on a wooden crate with ‘Mr & Mrs Atherley’ painted on the side.

 As day turned to evening, music was a crucial to the celebrations and a live band called ‘Monsta Ball Rock’ entertained the guests.
 ‘The drummer and bass player are great friends of ours from university’ says Ria, ‘so it was wonderful to have them perform at our wedding’.
 Ria plays and teaches saxophone so was surprised and delighted when the band asked them to perform a song with them.
 ‘It’s a moment that will never be forgotten’ she smiles.
-A Galloping Gourmet barbecue proved the perfect finale.
+A Barbecue proved the perfect finale.

 Ria’s Top Tip